 Nearly all undergraduate students at Surrey have the opportunity of spending a semester or a year at one of our world-wide partners.
 Where you can go depends on your degree programme.

 Some students are able to go in their second year, replacing a semester or year of studies.
-Others go in their third year as part of their professional training.
+Others go into their third year as part of their professional training.

 Students who are going on an international exchange will generally need to obtain a visa.
 It is your responsibility to find out what visa you need and how you apply.

 Visa rules vary from country to country and you should check the embassy website to see what visa you will need.
-Talks on applying for visas takes place in March each year.
-Watch out for dates here and via your Department/School.
+Information on applying for visas will be provided in March each year once you are selected for a study place at a partner university.
 The following is for guidance only.

-Ensure your passport is valid for a minimum of 6 months longer than your intended stay, for example if you are going for a full year you will need 18 months validity on your passport.
-If you are even close to these figures you should apply for a new passport as soon as possible.
+Ensure your passport is valid for a minimum of six months longer than your intended stay.
+For example, if you are going for a full year, you will need 18 months validity on your passport.
+If you are even close to these figures, you should apply for a new passport as soon as possible.